ontodev/robot/examples/README.md

       --output results/merged.owl --output-iri "http://example.com"

+## Filtering

+Some ontologies contain more axioms than you want to use.
+You can use the `filter` command to keep only those axioms with ObjectProperties that you specify.
+For example, Uberon contains rich logical axioms, but sometimes you only want to keep the 'part of' and 'has part' relations.
+Here we start with a fragment of Uberon and filter for parthood relations:

+    owltools2 filter --input uberon_fragment.owl --term-file parts.txt \
+      --output results/filtered.owl

 ## Extracting

 The reuse of ontology terms creates links between data, making the ontology and the data more valuable.
 But often you want to reuse just a subset of terms from a target ontology, not the whole thing.
+Here we take the filtered ontology from the previous step and extract a module for the term 'adrenal cortex' and its supporting terms:

     TODO owltools2 extract --input filtered.owl --term-file uberon_module.txt \
       --output results/uberon_module.owl